Craps Side Bets

 1Traditional Bets are Boring

-Many craps players stick to the classic Pass Line and Come bets, believing that side bets are “sucker” bets that never win.
-Indeed, betting on the Pass Line or the Come fields and even the Don’t Pass and Don’t Come options is a smart and safe tactic, proven in both theory and practice.
-However, some players find traditional bets on the craps table quite boring after a while.
+Many craps players stick to the classic Pass Line and Come bets, believing that side bets are “sucker” bets that never pay off.
+Betting on the Pass Line, the Come fields, and even the Don’t Pass and Don’t Come options is indeed a smart and safe tactic, supported in both theory and practice.
+However, after a while, some players find these traditional craps bets quite boring.

 2Side Bets Offer Huge Payouts

-Moreover, bets with better odds and tiny house edge percentages also offer quite small payouts.
-And while for some, the idea of slowly grinding and building up a bankroll is challenging and exciting, others need a stronger source of adrenaline and pressure.
-In gambling, this usually comes from the games and bets with a significantly high house edge.
-Craps side bets could be fun and with a little luck, they could be very lucrative.
+Moreover, bets with better odds and a tiny house edge typically deliver only modest payouts.
+And while the idea of slowly grinding and building a bankroll is challenging and exciting for some players, others crave a stronger rush of adrenaline.
+In gambling, this rush usually comes from games and bets with a significantly high house edge.
+Craps side bets can be fun and, with a little luck, can be very lucrative.

 3Side Bets Are Risky

-Of course, there are certainly correct ways to make side bets such as the Midway or the Sharp Shooter side wagers.
-But relying on them to make a profit is highly risky and, often, devastating to one’s bankroll – these bets usually provide casinos with a huge mathematical advantage over their patrons and guarantee their long-term income from the thousands of chips lost on the side bet.
+Of course, there are sensible ways to place side bets, such as the Midway or the Sharp Shooter side wagers.
+However, relying on them for profit is highly risky and often devastating to one’s bankroll – these bets give the casino a sizable mathematical edge and virtually guarantee its long-term earnings from the thousands of chips lost on side bets.

 4Use Betting Strategy

-A much better strategy is to structure one’s betting system around bets with a low house edge.
-This way, the winnings and losses on the craps table could be more or less predictable and the profits generated from “lucky” dice rolls would not be lost within seconds.
-Placing proposition and side bets occasionally, however, always spices the game up, making it much more exciting, even if the side bet is $1.
+A much better strategy is to build your betting system around wagers with a low house edge.
+In this way, the wins and losses at the craps table become more predictable, and the profits generated by a “lucky” roll are less likely to disappear in seconds.
+Still, placing a proposition or side bet from time to time spices the game up and makes it far more exciting – even if the side bet is only $1.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.